Pfarrer/brianp.de/content/glossary/domain-driven-design.md

 ## Domain Events
 An instance of a special class that captures the occurrence of an event.

 The name of an event should be **part of the ubiquitous language**.
 A **stakeholder should understand what the event is about when reading its name**.
-Events should be business related, not technical.
+Events should be business-related, not technical.

 Such an event describes the past, something that is completed.